 The calculation methodology should be designed in such a way that it includes for every measure the risk of overheating and the need for an active cooling system.

-The selected energy efficiency measures as part of the cost-optimal exercise must also be compatible with air quality and indoor comfort levels according to CEN standard 15251 on indoor air quality or equivalent national standards.
+The selected energy efficiency measures as part of the cost-optimal exercise should also be compatible with air quality and indoor comfort levels according to CEN standard 15251 on indoor air quality or equivalent national standards.
 In cases where measures produce different comfort levels, this must be made transparent in the calculations.

 Technical guidelines could be provided by Member States at national or regional level on how to improve the indoor quality of buildings, on issues such as the following: